sounkou-bioinfo/treesitter.c/README.md

 #> [5] "__ATOMIC_ACQUIRE"        "__FLT128_MAX_10_EXP__"
 ```

-## Details
+## Details On the Used Grammar

-**ABI Version 14**, compatible with treesitter package version 0.3.0.
+treesiter ABI Version 14, compatible with treesitter package version
+0.3.0.
 The C grammar source used for bootstrapping was downloaded from
 <https://github.com/tree-sitter/tree-sitter-c>.
 The pre-generated
 `parser.c` from upstream is ~3.7 MB and contains pragma directives that
 trigger CRAN check warnings.